 With the aim of improving their health and fighting the ravages of aging, consumers have reported positive results when using hemp oil as a massage oil, bath oil for infants, soap scrub, finger and toenail and cuticle treatment, general skin moisturizer, acne cream, hair conditioner and as an all-natural makeup remover.

-CBD acts in some experimental models as an anti-inflammatory, anticonvulsant, antioxidant, antiemetic, anxiolytic and antipsychotic agent, and is therefore a potential medicine for the treatment of neuroinflammation, epilepsy, oxidative injury, vomiting and nausea, anxiety and schizophrenia, respectively -- this may just be the tip of the proverbial iceberg.
+CBD acts in some experimental models as an anti-inflammatory, anticonvulsant, antioxidant, antiemetic, anxiolytic and antipsychotic agent, and is therefore a potential medicine for the treatment of neuroinflammation, epilepsy, oxidative injury, vomiting and nausea, anxiety and schizophrenia, respectively — this may just be the tip of the proverbial iceberg.
+While the FDA has only approved CBD for use with a specific type of epilepsy, the studies are quite promising.

-Many believe, and several preliminary tests show, that CBD can also help with arthritis, cigarette smoking addiction, acne, diabetes, fibromyalgia, PTSD, chronic pain, depression, heart disease, Crohn’s disease and insomnia, among other ailments.
+Several preliminary studies have shown that CBD may also support the body when managing arthritis, cigarette smoking addiction, acne, diabetes, fibromyalgia, PTSD, chronic pain, depression, heart disease, Crohn’s disease and insomnia, among other ailments.
 But, let’s dive a bit deeper into actual studies that show great promise and hope for those suffering.

 Treatment of Epilepsy